jammc313/TT-method/ReadMe.md

 ---------------------------------------------------------

-vcf naming format:<br/>
+vcf file names:<br/>
 Both the TT and TTO method are set up to take compressed all-sites vcfs as input files, with one vcf per chromosome (22 vcfs per individual).
-To be useable, vcf file names should follow the format "...1.vcf.gz" for chromosome 1, and "...2.vcf.gz" for chromosome 2, and so on.
-For example, in the 'get_file_names.py' script provided, the keyword 'Neanderthal' points to a general vcf file name of ''
+To be useable, vcf file names should follow the naming convention format "...chr1.vcf.gz" for chromosome 1, and "...chr2.vcf.gz" for chromosome 2 etc. For example, in the 'get_file_names.py' script provided, the keyword 'Neanderthal' points to a general vcf file name of 'AltaiNea.hg19_1000g.dq.bqual.RG.realn-snpAD_chr.vcf.gz'.
+The actual vcf file names should be 'AltaiNea.hg19_1000g.dq.bqual.RG.realn-snpAD_chr1.vcf.gz' for chromosome 1, and so on.

 For reference:<br/>